Transferring your legacy

 Snapshot of pros and cons: Corporate trustee vs. personal trustee

-The comparison below highlights those benefits and drawbacks most common to personal trustees, such as a family member or close friend, versus an outside professional, such as a member of your financial team, your attorney or accountant, your bank, or other professional fiduciary adviser.
+The comparison below highlights those benefits and drawbacks most common to personal trustees, such as a family member or close friend, versus an outside professional, such as a member of your financial team, your attorney or accountant, your bank, or other professional fiduciary advisor.

 The “big brother knows best” trustee